×

 We asked people in Bimini if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Bimini, it's important to respect the local culture and customs.
 Avoid making negative comments about the local food, people, or culture, as this can be seen as disrespectful.
 It's also considered rude to refuse an invitation to someone's home.
 If you're invited, it's customary to bring a small gift as a token of appreciation.
 Avoid discussing sensitive topics such as politics, religion, or racial issues, as these can lead to uncomfortable situations.
 It's also considered impolite to take photos of people without their permission.
 Always ask before taking a photo, especially if it's of a local resident.
 In Bimini, it's customary to greet people with a friendly "hello" or "good day".
 Ignoring this custom can be seen as rude or unfriendly.
 It's also important to dress modestly, especially when visiting religious sites or local communities.
 Avoid wearing revealing clothing or beachwear when not at the beach.
 Lastly, remember to respect the environment.
 Littering is frowned upon and can lead to fines.
-Always dispose of your trash properly and avoid disturbing the local wildlife," said one expat in Bimini.
+Always dispose of your trash properly and avoid disturbing the local wildlife," commented one expat who made the move to Bimini.

 About the Author